 Our review of the Tapsy Tour of Rome: discover what we loved about visiting Rome with the help of Tapsy the mole!

-Rome is a city of stories.
-Every corner, every monument or cobbled street has secrets to share with the interested visitors and this is what makes the city such an incredible destination.
+Every corner, every monument and cobbled street has secrets to share with the interested visitors and this is what makes the city such an incredible destination for kids.

 During our last trip to Rome I was delighted to have the chance to try one of the Tapsy Tours, specialized family tours of Rome.

 We took a tour with Tapsy in October this year and this is our review.

 Please note: this post contains affiliate links and should you make a purchase through them, we might make a small commission at no extra cost to you.

 Tapsy tour of Rome at a glance